MeetBhuva1125/MeetBhuva1125/README.md

 ### About Me:
 - 👀 I’m currently interested in DeepLearning and LLM's.
-- 🌱 I’m currently learning Backend Developement and machine learning
+- 🌱 I’m currently learning Web Developement and machine learning
 - ⚡ Focused But Distracted

 ### Find Me On: